-IMPACT is the Crisis Response, Recovery and Development Department's Program Quality Framework.
+IMPACT is the Crisis Response, Recovery and Development Department's (CRRD) Program Quality Framework.
 The acronym of the word 'IMPACT' defines program quality through six Principles: Informed, Measure, Partner, Adapt, Client-centered and Transformative.
-The IMPACT Framework is comprised of eighteen standards for programming across three phases: Prepare, Design and Implement.
+The IMPACT Framework is comprised of eighteen standards for programming across the three IMPACT phases: Prepare, Design and Implement.
 Prepare relates to country program-level preparation and strategic thinking.
 Design and Implement relate to the project cycle.

-The three Measure Standards are addressed in the MEAL handbook and focus on Measurement.
-Where the three Measure Standards provide high-level guidance, the MEAL handbook articulates IRC's step-by-step approach to monitoring, evaluation, accountability and learning to improve our programming and, ultimately, the lives of our clients.
-By meeting the MEAL standards, Country Offices are also fulfilling Measure in the IMPACT framework.
-The MEAL handbook also supports key elements of the Client-centered Standards of IMPACT under Design and Implement.
-The table below shows the Measure Standards, the corresponding MEAL Recommended Programmatic Practices and the MEAL Standards required to meet them.
+Where the three IMPACT Measure Standards provide high-level guidance, the MEAL handbook articulates IRC's step-by-step approach to monitoring, evaluation, accountability and learning to improve our programming and, ultimately, the lives of our clients.
+By meeting the MEAL standards, Country Offices are also meeting the expectations articulated in the IMPACT framework.
+The MEAL handbook also supports key elements of the IMPACT Client-centered Standards.
+The table below shows the IMPACT Measure Standards, the corresponding Recommended Programmatic Practices and the MEAL Standards required to meet them.